Robot Drummer: Learning Rhythmic Skills for Humanoid Drumming: Experimental Setup

 \subsection{Evaluation Metrics}

 To evaluate the drumming performance of learned policies, we use precision, recall, and F1 score by comparing ground‐truth sequence of desired drum strikes in RCC (see Section~\ref{sec:rcc}) to the robot’s actual hits at each timestep.
 Precision measures the proportion of the robot’s strikes that correctly align with RCC events (i.e., on the intended drums) over the entire song, while recall captures the fraction of ground-truth contact events the robot actually executes.
-The F1 score is the harmonic mean of precision and recall and provides a single, balanced metric of overall rhythmic fidelity on a 0-1 scale.
-We primarily base our evaluations on F1 score.
+The F1 score is the harmonic mean of precision and recall and provides a single, balanced metric of overall rhythmic fidelity on a 0-1 scale, with higher values indicating better performance.

-Note that the presence of \textit{polyphony} in a song will inevitably reduce the overall scores, as the robot is physically unable to execute all the simultaneous contact events in the RCC.